Sarah Maple

-Sarah Maple is a British visual artist.
+Sarah Khanum Maple (born 1985) is a British visual artist.
 She was recognised for her work after being awarded the "New Sensations" prize.

 Early life and education

-Maple was born in 1985 to a Kenyan Muslim mother and British father.
-In 2003, she went through a Foundation Course at the University of the Creative Arts.
-Four years later, she received a BA of Fine Art with honours at Kingston University.
+Maple was born in Eastbourne, Sussex to a Kenyan-born, Birmingham-raised Punjabi Muslim mother and a British father.

+In 2003, Maple took a Foundation Course at the University of the Creative Arts.
+Four years later, she graduated with a Bachelor of Fine Arts with honours from Kingston University.

-Awards
+Work

 In 2007 she won the "4 New Sensations" competition, run by Channel 4 in conjunction with the Saatchi Gallery.
 The competition's aim is "to find the most exciting and imaginative artistic talent in the UK" from among art students graduating that year.